gnuradio/hugo-website/content/grcon/grcon19/_index.md

 With an annual program that has broad appeal, GRCon attracts people new to Software Radio just looking to learn more, folks that want to keep their finger on the pulse & direction of the industry, and seasoned developers ready to show off their latest work.

 Registration is open now!

-Get your tickets [here](https://tickets.gnuradio.org/grcon19/).
+<a class="btn btn-secondary" href="https://tickets.gnuradio.org/grcon19/">Register here</a>

 [GRCon19 refund Policy](refunds)